gazebosim/gz-physics/tutorials/08-implementing-a-custom-feature.md

 features could also be added here.
 The `CustomFeatures` "FeatureList" here uses data structures and classes from:
 - [Base.hh](https://github.com/gazebosim/gz-physics/blob/ign-physics2/dartsim/src/Base.hh), which defines structures that contain information to create `Model`, `Joint`, `Link`, and `Shape` objects in Dartsim API.
-They act as an interface between Ignition Physics Library and the actual physics engine.
+They act as an interface between Gazebo Physics Library and the actual physics engine.
 - \ref gz::physics::Implements3d "Implements3d" for implementing the
 custom feature with \ref gz::physics::FeaturePolicy3d "FeaturePolicy3d"
 ("FeaturePolicy" of 3 dimensions and scalar type `double`).